-It’s funny because lemons are actually a winter fruit, but whenever it’s spring and summertime, I can’t help but think of lemon tarts, lemonade, and lemon curd.
+It’s funny because lemons are actually a winter fruit, but whenever it’s spring and summertime, I can’t help but think of my lemon tart recipe, my my lemon ricotta cake, or just creamy lemon curd!
 Do you guys like lemon curd?

 Because I absolutely love it!
 I could just eat it by the spoonful.
 While I’m normally not a fan of sour flavors, I just adore the sweet and tangy combination of lemon desserts.
 And lemon curd is just so smooth and dreamy, I love whipping up a batch at home.

 Making lemon curd at home simply requires 4 ingredients: lemon juice, sugar, eggs, and butter.
 The lemon juice is warmed up in a saucepan with the sugar until the sugar dissolves.
 This warm mixture is then slowly streamed into a bowl of whisked eggs, and the two are whisked together to combine.